 If you receive an offer for partnership from another brand, make sure you review the partnership agreement carefully.
 Hire an attorney if you need help navigating your first agreement (or fifth) agreement.

 As you generate income, make sure to track it!
-If this is your first side gig or 1099 venture, make sure to check out our self-employed finances page.
+If this is your first side gig or 1099 venture, make sure to check out our self-employed finances for physicians page.
 You don't want to get a nasty tax bill come April with fees and interest for estimated taxes you didn't realize you needed to make.

 Aligning Your Brand with Partnerships